Shop our fantastic line of discreet rifle cases from PDW’s and SBR’s to full-size rifles we have you covered. Check out our feature-rich cases below!

 With our growing number of Urban Legend Series bag attachments, you can make The Gigabyte The Bronx, Bureau, and Byte your very own.

 We have taken our extremely popular custom pistol bag builder and expanded it to our discreet line of rifle cases.
 We can build a custom Byte, Bureau, or Bronx from the ground up to your specifications.

 Why Choose a Discreet Rifle Case?

-If you are looking for the perfect covert bag for your SBR or long rifle, look no further.
-If you are in the market for an SBR bag make sure you read the 4 things your SBR case needs article to make sure the case you buy covers all your needs.
-Here are some of the reasons you should choose a bag from our new Urban Legend Series of covert rifle bags.
+Look no further if you are looking for the perfect covert bag for your SBR or long rifle.
+If you are in the market for an SBR bag, make sure you read the 4 things your SBR case needs article to ensure the case you buy covers all your needs.
+Here are some reasons you should choose a bag from our new Urban Legend Series of covert rifle bags.

-Discreet is the name and low profile is the game.
-Creating a case that is discreet and doesn’t draw attention to your firearm from the general public is key when carrying your EDC rifle.
+Discreet is the name, and low profile is the game.
+Creating a discreet case that doesn’t draw attention to your firearm from the general public is key when carrying your EDC rifle.

 Keeping your firearm discreet is important, but so is keeping it secure.
 Securing your weapon while in transit is crucial if you should need to deploy it.